A/N: Warning for more violence in this chapter.

 “You seem to know a lot about how this works.”

-Roman smirked, the expression too deliberately innocent to be genuine.
+Roman nodded, his expression too deliberately innocent to be genuine.
 “I’ve seen some similar injuries in my time.”

-“Right,” Gareth said, unsure how to respond to that.
+“Right,” Gareth said, unsure how to respond.
 “Thank you for the help.”

 Roman patted Gareth.
 “Of course.
 You’re going to be just fine, Mr. Ranulf.
 Anywhere else hurt?
 They didn’t stab you or anything, did they?
 I assume you would’ve mentioned it already.”